aleksandarsusnjar/aleksandarsusnjar.github.io/_posts/2023-11-01-rest-4-emperor-clothes.md

 - **"Original"**: The "Representational State Transfer" architectural style, as defined by Roy Fielding's PhD dissertation in 2000.
 It leaves many details up to the API designer and focuses on high-level goals and constraints.
 It doesn't necessarily involve HTTP, JSON, or any specific technology.

-- **"Evolved""**: A stricter, opinionated extension of the above, applying lessons learned since Fielding's work.
+- **"Evolved"**: A stricter, opinionated extension of the above, applying lessons learned since Fielding's work.
 It focuses specifically on HTTP, JSON, HATEOAS, and the mapping of verbs and nouns.
 It emphasizes that effects should only be triggered by clients submitting self-sufficient intended states to the server that do not depend on previous requests - no RPC or action endpoints allowed.

 - **"Pragmatic"**: A catch-all term for mapping action requests to HTTP requests (endpoints), where inputs/arguments are passed via HTTP headers, query string arguments, and request bodies, and results are returned in HTTP response bodies.
 If you can describe it using an OpenAPI specification, it's considered a "REST API."